 Toxins on your skin and in your home

 When risky chemicals are used in cosmetics, the stakes are high.
-These are not trace contaminants that may be measured in parts-per-million or even parts-per-billion in food or water.
+These are not trace contaminants that may be measured in parts-per-million or even parts-per-billion as we see in food or water.
 They are substantial components of the product, just as flour is a primary ingredient in bread.
 Cosmetic ingredients do not remain on the surface of the skin.
 They are designed to penetrate, and they do.
-Scientists have found many common cosmetic ingredients in human tissues, including phthalates in urine, preservatives called parabens in breast tumor tissue and persistent fragrance components in human fat.
+Scientists have found many common cosmetic ingredients in human tissues, including phthalates in urine, preservatives called parabens in breast tumor tissue, and persistent fragrance components in human fat.
 Do the concentrations at which they are typically found pose risks?
-For the most part, those studies have not been done.
-But a small but growing number of studies serve as scientific red flags (Swan 2005, Sathyanarayana 2008, Swan 2010).*
+For the most part, those studies have not been done to date, so that question cannot be answered in full at this time.
+However, a small but growing number of studies serve as scientific red flags (Swan, 2005; Sathyanarayana, 2008; Swan, 2010).*

-Helmut Gollner founded Carina over 40 years ago to provide a chemical-free, toxin-free, and environmentally sustainable alternative to these cosmetics that was not prohibitively expensive and would allow others to get chemicals out of theirs and their loved ones homes, and lower their impact on the environment.
-Today Helmut, along with his son Anthony, and the Carina team are expanding to provide further non-toxic alternatives for healthy living and a sustainable future.*
+Helmut Gollner founded Carina over 40 years ago to provide an affordable chemical-free, toxin-free, and environmentally sustainable alternative to these synthetic-based cosmetics, to allow others to get chemicals out of their homes, and lower their impact on the environment.
+Today Helmut, along with his son Anthony and the Carina team, are expanding to provide further non-toxic alternatives for healthy living and a sustainable future.*

 *Excerpt and source courtesy of SKINDEEP http://www.ewg.org/skindeep/2011/04/12